rawify/Complex.js/README.md

 ---
 Calculates the conjugate of the complex number (multiplies the imaginary part with -1)

+Complex sign()
+---
+Calculates the sign of the complex number

 Complex neg()
 ---
 Negates the number (multiplies both the real and imaginary part with -1) in order to get the additive inverse